SeaWorld: History

 Kasatka, one of SeaWorld San Diego's nine killer whales, performs during a routine Shamu Adventure show.

-Trainer "surfing" on top of Katina, a killer whale at SeaWorld Orlando.
+A trainer "surfing" on top of Katina, a killer whale at SeaWorld Orlando.

 Marble, Porter, Jensen, Starbuck, Baretta, and Clyde performing in Blue Horizons at SeaWorld Orlando.

 SeaWorld was founded in 1964 by Milton Shedd, Ken Norris, David Demott and George Millay.
 The four graduates of UCLA originally set out to build an underwater restaurant and marine life show.
 When the underwater restaurant concept was deemed unfeasible, they scrapped those plans and decided to build a park instead, and SeaWorld San Diego was opened on March 21, 1964.
 With only a few dolphins, sea lions, 6 attractions and 22 acre, the park proved to be a success and more than 400,000 guests visited in the first 12 months.

 After considering other locations in the midwest, including the Lake Milton/Newton Falls area west of Youngstown, Ohio, it was decided that Aurora, Ohio would be the new home of a SeaWorld.
 The park opened on May 29, 1970.
 The Aurora site was approximately 15 mi northwest of the Lake Milton site and 30 mi southeast of Cleveland.
 By this time, the founders of the company had captured a few more species of animals, including a killer whale that was brought to the new facility.
 The harsh winter climate permitted the park to be open only from mid-May until mid-September.

 The Walt Disney World Resort in Orlando, Florida opened near the end of the second operating season of SeaWorld Ohio.
 The success of Disney in Orlando provided a location that was already popular with tourists.
 SeaWorld Orlando opened in 1973.

 Harcourt Brace Jovanovich, Inc. (HBJ) purchased the company in 1976 and 12 years later they built a new park in Texas.
 In 1988, SeaWorld San Antonio opened just a few miles outside of San Antonio.
 Growth has pushed the city outwards and now SeaWorld San Antonio lies in the Westover Hills community in West San Antonio.
 The park was open year-round like its sister parks in California and Florida in 1988 and 1989, then went to a seasonal schedule.